leomrtns/curupixa/README.md

 ## How to use it in other projects

-As I said, this is not a general-purpose library and I can't help you if you want to use it as such.
+As I said, this is not a general-purpose library and I can't help much you if you want to use it as such.
 So in the following I assume you know enough to be able to include in your own project.
 If you don't use autotools you can install it globally.

 The main component is to include something like the following in your `configure.ac`